Mandatory reporters: What to report and when

 Informing the family of a report

-It is good practice to discuss concerns with the parent or carer and to advise them of your legal or professional obligations to report your concerns to Family and Community Services (FACS).
+It is good practice to discuss concerns with the parent or carer and to advise them of your legal or professional obligations to report your concerns to Communities and Justice (DCJ).
 This is especially the case for mandatory reporters who have an ongoing relationship with the parent, such as family support services, drug and alcohol services, counsellors or health care professionals.

 The decision to inform the family of a report should be guided by professional judgement and the principles of working in partnership with families and involving children and young people in decisions that affect them.